Jassi10000-zz/Trell-Project/README.md

 🚩 Video Marketting
 🚩 Augmented reality
 🚩 Review in form of short videos
-🚩 Ecommerce Marketting
+🚩 Ecommerce Marketing
-🚩 Become Influenecr
+🚩 Become Influencer
 🚩 Ads in more attractive way